abdul789150/Game-Rank-Classification-using-Neural-Network/readme.md

 according to its final average score in the "overall" category (from 1 to 5 stars, rounded to the nearest integer, or 0 if the game did not receive enough ratings to officially rank).
 This is a classification problem with 6 (unbalanced) classes.
-For each game, there are several numerical and categorical features available, which are described below.
-Not all of them will be useful for the purposes of this contest.
-Additionally, for anyone interested in Natural Language Processing, each game includes a text description which likely contains additional useful data.
-The vast majority of games also have an associated thumbnail image which may allow for some Computer Vision experimentation.
-The training data consists of games entered in LD38 through 45, while the test data comes from LD46.
-LD46 was the largest Ludum Dare competition yet by a substantial margin, presumably due to a large influx of new participants on account of COVID-19 quarantine; as such, keep in mind that there may be some shift in the distribution between the training and test sets.

 ## How to Run Project